 As a someone who understands what a game changer vaccination has been, these attitudes and rates are perplexing.
 And as a doctor, I also find them very distressing.
 So, I would like to remind people why vaccination matters.

 Recognizing One of the Greatest Achievements in Public Health

 Awareness is the Key

 I still vividly remember the one and only tetanus patient I took care of when I was an intern.
-In fact, tetanus has become so rare and so preventable that it is uncommon, nowadays, to meet a physician who has treated it.
+In fact, tetanus has become so rare and so preventable that it is uncommon nowadays to meet a doctor who has treated it.

 It is easy to forget that the top causes of death in the United States in 1900 were infectious diseases — not heart disease, not cancer, not diabetes, not COPD.
 Most people didn’t die from a chronic illness, but rather from an acute illness, like tetanus.
 Not long ago, people feared diseases like polio.
 In fact, there are still folks alive today who lived through the polio epidemic of the 1940s – ’50s.

 While the polio vaccine is often recognized for its profound effect on public health, the smallpox vaccination probably saved more lives.
 And just think of how many lives we could have saved if the flu vaccine had been around before the 1918 “Spanish” flu epidemic.

 One of the best sources of information about vaccines and immunization is the Vaccines & Immunization page on the CDC website.
 Here are some points to keep in mind:

 - All adults should receive vaccines to protect their health, even if they’re healthy.
 Everyone should see their doctor or health care provider to assess their vaccination needs.

 - Certain vaccines are recommended based on a person’s age, occupation, or health condition.